Sum of Measures 1—5 (Total Package)

-April 7, The President authorized the transfer of USD250 million from the Petroleum Fund under the duodecimal regime.
-USD150 million was used to create an autonomous fund, the COVID-19 special funds, to spend on expenses related to prevent and combat the pandemic, including spending on medical equipment and medicine.
+(i) 7 April 2020, The President authorized the transfer of USD250 million from the Petroleum Fund under the duodecimal regime.
+USD150 million of this was used to create an autonomous fund, the COVID-19 special funds, to spend on expenses related to prevent and combat the pandemic, including spending on medical equipment and medicine.

 |06 - Budget reallocation info_outline|

 |08 - International Assistance Received||USD11,917,380||USD11,917,380|